RISCVtestbed/riscvtestbed.github.io/_documentation/policies/terms_conditions.md

 - [University of Edinburgh Computing Regulations](http://www.ed.ac.uk/information-services/about/policies-and-regulations/computing-regulations)
 - [University of Edinburgh Security Policy](http://www.ed.ac.uk/information-services/about/policies-and-regulations/security-policies/security-policy)

+For auditing purposes we are only able to grant access to users who use their institution based email address rather than a personal one

 ## You agree
 - only to use the service for the purposes for which you were given access when you contacted us.
 If this has changed and you wish to use for a different purpose, then you must let us know via emailing [riscv-testbed@mlist.is.ed.ac.uk](riscv-testbed@mlist.is.ed.ac.uk)
 - not to disrupt the working of the testbed, for example by knowingly introducing malicious software into it, nor to try to breach its security or use resources which aren’t assigned to you